symfony/symfony-docs/frontend/encore/bootstrap.rst

 This article explains how to install and integrate the `Bootstrap CSS framework`_ in your Symfony application using :doc:`Webpack Encore </frontend>`.
-First, to be able to customize things further, we'll install ``bootstrap``:
+First, to be able to customize things further,  we will install ``bootstrap``:

 .. code-block:: terminal